operate-first/community/governance.md

 If it is not resolved in a patch to 1.0 it must be delivered in the Governance 1.1 minor update.

-#### Governance 1.1 future groups
+#### Governance 1.1 potential future groups
 [These descriptions](https://github.com/kubernetes/community#governance) are borrowed from [Kubernetes governance around community groups](https://github.com/kubernetes/community/blob/master/governance.md#community-groups).
-They are good-enough placeholders for discussions.
+They are only placeholders for discussions, lightly edited.

-* **Committees** are named sets of people that are chartered to take on sensitive topics.
-This group is encouraged to be as open as possible while achieving its mission but, because of the nature of the topics discussed, private communications are allowed.
-Examples of committees include the Technical Steering Committee or an overarching Steering Committee, and things like security or code of conduct.
-* **Subprojects** Each SIG can have a set of subprojects.
+* **Subprojects** Each SIG can (or may? or should?) have a set of subprojects.
 These are smaller groups that can work independently.
-Some subprojects will be part of the main Kubernetes deliverables while others will be more speculative and live in the kubernetes-sigs github org.
+Some subprojects will be part of the main project Op1st deliverables while others will be more speculative.
 * **Working Groups** are temporary groups that are formed to address issues that cross SIG boundaries.
 Working groups do not own any code or other long term artifacts.
 Working groups can report back and act through involved SIGs.
-* **User Groups** are groups for facilitating communication and discovery of information related to topics that have long term relevance to large groups of Kubernetes users.
-They do not have ownership of parts of the Kubernetes code base.
+* **User Groups** are groups for facilitating communication and discovery of information related to topics that have long term relevance to large groups of Op1st users.
+They do not have ownership of parts of the Op1st code base, but they may contribute to other types of content and open works.
-See the full governance doc for more details on these groups.

 ### Decision making